sushibagel/PoE-Mechanic-Watch/README.md

 - Select Mechanics - Allows you to select which mechanics will appear for tracking in your Overlay
 - Select Auto Enable/Disable - Allows you to select which mechanics will have auto enable/disable active.
 Please see the important information above about this feature.
 [Go to Auto Mechanic Information](#auto-mechanic-tracking)
 - View Maven Invitation Status - Launches a window that allows you to view/manage completion of the various Maven invitations.
+- Master Mapping Settings - Launches the setup tool for the Master Mapping Reminder.
 - Launch Path of Exile - This will launch your Path of Exile client along with anything you've setup to launch alongside it with the "Launch Assist" tool
 - View Path of Exile Log - Takes you to your Client.txt Log File
 - Setup - Takes you to the "Setup" sub menu
 - Reload - Reloads PoE Mechanic Tracking
 - Check for Updates - Manually check for updates.
 For more information on updating please see the Troubleshooting secton.
 [Go to Troubleshooting section](#troubleshooting)
 - Setup Menu - Display the "Setup Menu" that is shown the first time you run the tool
 - Set Hideout - Launches the Hideout selection tool.
 Please see the [hideout notes](#hideout-notes) below
+- Map Reminder Settings - Launches the setup tool for the Map Reminder.
+- Calibrate Search - Launches the image recognition setup tool.
 - Change Theme - Displays the Theme Selector Tool
 - Change Hotkey - Allows you to set your hotkey combination for various tasks.
 - Overlay Settings - Allows you to change the size, position and orientation of the overlay.